 5. Milk-Bone Brushing Chews Daily Dental Dog Treats, Chicken Flavor

-These chews feature a textured surface designed to help clean teeth while providing a chicken flavor that most dogs enjoy.
-They feel firmer and last longer than typical biscuits, making them a good fit for daily dental care routines.
-They are practical for dogs needing extra oral hygiene support.
+These chews have a textured surface that helps clean teeth while offering a chicken flavor most dogs enjoy.
+They feel firmer and last longer than typical biscuits, making them a practical choice for daily dental routines.
+They're especially useful for dogs needing extra oral hygiene support.

 What We Like: